 Songs and listening activities are chosen carefully so that children experience musical skills and concepts in a practical and enjoyable way, through games and activities using the body, movement and a variety of props and other resources.
-Singing is at the heart of the music curriculum.
-Children gain insights into important aspects of singing development, such as posture, following a conductor, breathing, tone quality, clarity, exploring and expressing mood, as well as the lyrics of songs.
+Listening and thinking is at the heart of the school's singing strategy.
+The inter-related dimensions- e.g. pitch, phrase, rhythm- are then more readily grasped and embedded and made conscious later on.
+Children will also gain insights into important aspects of singing development, such as posture, following a conductor, breathing, tone quality, clarity, exploring and expressing mood, as well as the lyrics of songs.